-We all know that butterflies are among the world’s most colorful animals.
-And while many of the moths that we’re most familiar with are a nondescript brown, the truth is that many of the world’s moths are just as colorful as butterflies, if not more so!
+We all know that butterflies are among the planet’s most brightly colored animals.
+And while many of the moths we’re most familiar with are a nondescript brown, the truth is that plenty of moths are just as radiant as butterflies, if not more so!

-Here’s our list of the most colorful moths in the world:
+Here’s our list of the world’s most colorful moths:

 1. Giant Leopard Moth